 At least quarterly, the Board of Managing Directors makes the centrally produced risk reports available to the members of the Risk Committee and the other members of the Supervisory Board.
 The chairman of the Risk Committee informs the full Supervisory Board about the main content of these reports no later than at its next meeting.
+In addition, the Audit Committee regularly examines the effectiveness of the internal control system, risk management system, and internal audit.
+It passes on important information to the other Supervisory Board members in the Audit Committee Chairman's reports at Supervisory Board meetings and by distributing the minutes from Audit Committee meetings to the other Supervisory Board members.

-Further information on risk-related communications and risk reporting for the individual risk types can be found in sections 6.2.3 (credit risk), 8.2.3 (market risk), 9.4 (operational risk), 10.4 (business risk), and 11.2.5 (liquidity risk) of this report.
+Further information on risk-related communications and risk reporting for the individual risk types can be found in sections 2.1.2.1 (equity investment risk), 6.1.2 (credit risk), 8.2.3 (market risk), 9.4 (operational risk), 10.4 (business risk), and 11.2.5 (liquidity risk) of this report.